amanwin/LogisticRegression/README.md

 In the previous lecture, you understood what a likelihood function is.
 To recap, the likelihood function for our data is **(1-P1)(1-P2)(1-P3)(1-P4)(1-P6)(P5)(P7)(P8)(P9)(P10) .** The best fitting sigmoid curve would be the one which maximises the value of this product.

 If you had to find β0 and β1 for the best fitting sigmoid curve, you would have to try a lot of combinations, unless you arrive at the one which maximises the likelihood.
 This is similar to linear regression, where you vary β0 and β1 until you find the combination that minimises the cost function.
+This process, where you vary the betas until you find the best fit curve for the probability of diabetes, is called **logistic regression.**

 ## Odds and Log Odds
 In the previous segment, you saw that by trying different values of β0 and β1 , you can manipulate the shape of the sigmoid curve.
 At some combination of β0 and β1, the 'likelihood' will be maximised.